On this page:

 Graduates of this program are qualified to apply for the Advanced Care Paramedic program and earn their diploma.

-The Primary Care Paramedic program delivered by SAIT is accredited by Accreditation Canada at the Primary Care Paramedic level and meets the Alberta College of Paramedics core competency requirements.
+Our Primary Care Paramedic program is accredited by Accreditation Canada at the Primary Care Paramedic level and meets the Alberta College of Paramedics core competency requirements.

-All graduates are eligible and required to register with the Alberta College of Paramedics to work in Alberta as a Primary Care Paramedic.
+Graduates are eligible to write the Canadian Organization of Paramedic Regulators registry exam and register with the Alberta College of Paramedics to work in Alberta.

-Upon completing this program, graduates will receive a SAIT Primary Care Paramedic certificate.
+After successfully completing this program, you'll be awarded a SAIT Primary Care Paramedic certificate.

 Careers and opportunities